ctrlplusb/react-async-component/README.md

     - `ErrorComponent` (_Component_, Optional, default: `null`) : A Component that will be displayed if any error occurred whilst trying to resolve your component.
 All props will be passed to it as well as an `error` prop which is an object with a `message` and  `stack` property.
     - `name` (_String_, Optional, default: `'AsyncComponent'`) : Use this if you would like to name the created async Component, which helps when firing up the React Dev Tools for example.
     - `autoResolveES2015Default` (_Boolean_, Optional, default: `true`) : Especially useful if you are resolving ES2015 modules.
 The resolved module will be checked to see if it has a `.default` and if so then the value attached to `.default` will be used.
 So easy to forget to do that. 😀
-    - `ssrMode` (_Boolean_, Optional, default: `'render'`) : Only applies for server side rendering applications.
+    - `serverMode` (_Boolean_, Optional, default: `'render'`) : Only applies for server side rendering applications.
 Please see the documentation on server side rendering.
 The following values are allowed.
       - __`'render'`__ - Your asynchronous component will be resolved and rendered on the server.
-It's children will be checked to see if there are any nested asynchronous component instances, which will then be processed based on the `ssrMode` value that was associated with them.
+It's children will be checked to see if there are any nested asynchronous component instances, which will then be processed based on the `serverMode` value that was associated with them.
       - __`'defer'`__ - Your asynchronous component will _not_ be rendered on the server, instead deferring rendering to the client/browser.
       - __`'boundary'`__ - Your asynchronous component will be resolved and rendered on the server.
 However, if it has a nested asynchronous component instance within it's children that component will be ignored and treated as being deferred for rendering in the client/browser instead.
     We highly recommend that you consider using `defer` as much as you can.